OrderMyGear/slate/source/includes/v1_1_2/_related_products.md

 #  Related products

+## List of related products

-## Show you all related products for a specific item based on the product ID you supply.
+Show you all related products for a specific item based on the product ID you supply.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1.1.2/product/:product_id/related_products?token=GXzAxWkkyYLsESGQTU15"